 In the 20th century, many communities in the United States created pools for children and adults to swim and splash in.
 However, few of these spaces welcomed Black people.
 Many white people balked at the thought of unsegregated pools because they harbored the racist belief that African Americans were more likely to transmit disease.
 Pool-goers were also separated by color due to bigoted fears about the need to protect the virtue of white women from predatory Black men.

-READ More: How to Dye Ombre
+READ More: How to Draw Face

 Segregation was the law throughout the South.
 And though northern locales often didn’t have Jim Crow statutes on the books, discriminatory behavior took place there as well.
 Segregation at pools was sometimes enforced by intimidation and violence, such as beating any Black swimmers who tried to go in the water.